Part 4. Python Package Development

 gdf : GeoDataFrame

-Must contain geometry and population data
+Must contain geometry and a population column.

 pop_column : str, default 'population'

-Name of population column
+Name of the population column.

 Returns